KaburaJ/Booking-App/README.md

                         color: Colors.grey.shade300,
                       ),
  ```
- * Another column widget as a child of the container.
-This column has several children: a gap, a row widget with two text widgets, and another gap.
+Another column widget as a child of the container.
+This column has several children: a `gap`, a row widget with two text widgets, and another gap.
 The row widget has mainAxisAlignment set to "spaceBetween", which means that the two children will be positioned at the beginning and end of the row, with space evenly distributed between them.
-The text widgets display the strings "Games Played" and "31 Dec 2022", respectively, with a font size of 16 and a style defined by the "headLineStyle4" constant.
+The `text` widgets display the strings "Games Played" and "31 Dec 2022", respectively, with a font size of 16 and a style defined by the `headLineStyle4` constant.
 The column also has a divider widget as a child, which will display a horizontal line with a grey color.
  ```dart
                       Row(
                         mainAxisAlignment: MainAxisAlignment.spaceBetween,